txpipe/griffin/README.md

   where `<AUTHORING_NODE_IDENTITY>` should be replaced by the appropriate id.
 4. The wallet will talk to the node having `--rpc-port` equal to 9944.

-It might be necessary to delete the nodes' DBs (through the `purge-chain` command or manually, e.g., by erasing the `/tmp/hola` folder for the listening node) if this is not first the node is run *locally*.
+It might be necessary to delete the nodes' DBs (through the `purge-chain` command or manually, e.g., by erasing the `/tmp/hola` folder for the listening node) if this is not first time the node is run *locally*.

 ### Custom genesis

 The `--chain` flag can be used to set a custom genesis through a JSON.
-An sample file is located [here](https://github.com/txpipe/griffin/blob/main/examples/genesis.json), and the example above also works when replacing `--chain local` by `--chain examples/genesis.json`.
+A sample file is located [here](https://github.com/txpipe/griffin/blob/main/examples/genesis.json), and the example above also works when replacing `--chain local` by `--chain examples/genesis.json`.